 - Knowledge of assistive technologies.

 - Good working knowledge of legislation related to post-secondary accommodations.

 - Related experience in a non-profit and/or educational institution.

 Skills and Abilities

-• A Christian with a keen desire to serve family, church, work and community.
+- A keen desire to serve family, church, work and community.
 A firm commitment to Tyndale’s mission, values, Statement of Faith and Community Standards Statement.

 Physical and Mental Demands